danielbdy/allamak/README.md

 ## Project Description

 The Retrieval Augmented Generation (RAG) Chatbot Diagnosis System uses a combination of OpenAI's advanced language models and retrieval-augmented techniques to enhance the chatbot's ability to understand and process medical queries.
-This system asks relevant questions based on initial symptoms described by the user and guides them towards potential medical advice or diagnosis.
+This system asks diagnoses initial symptoms described by the user and guides them towards potential medical advice or diagnosis based on medically provided documents that enhances LLMs response.

+## Architecture Overview

+Document: gale encyclopedia of Medicine
+Embedding: text-embedding-3-small
+Vectorstore: FAISS
+LLM: GPT 3.5 Turbo
+Interface: Streamlit

 ## Features